Course Overview

 Learning Outcomes

-1. Understand the various levels of linguistic structure relevant to NLP.
+1. Ability to explain the various levels of linguistic structure relevant to NLP.

-2. Use and understand standard algorithms for basic NLP analysis
+2. Ability to use standard algorithms for basic NLP analysis

 3. Gain practical knowledge of and experience in the use of NLP toolkits

-4. Understand the theoretical principles behind core NLP applications.
+4. Ability to explain a selection of theoretical principles behind core NLP applications.

-5. Apply NLP algorithms, toolkits and applications to Data Analytics tasks.
+5. Ability to apply NLP algorithms, toolkits and applications to tasks in AI, Data Analytics and other related application areas.

 Assessments